 There is 2:45 left in the third period.
 Team A is already playing two players shorthanded.
-At this stoppage of play, a Team A player is assessed a major penalty.
+At this stoppage of play, a Team A player is assessed a minor penalty and a Team B player is assessed a major penalty.
 What is the on-ice strength when play resumes?
 What do you see on the penalty clock?
 Where do you find this in the rule book?